AuroraRW/AuroraRW/README.md

 ## 👋 Hi, I’m Aurora
-- 👀 looking for opportunity of Front End Developer
+- 👀 looking for opportunity of Developer
-- 🌱 Proficient in React, Javascript, Html/Css, Bootstrap
+- 🌱 Proficient in React, Javascript, Html/Css, Bootstrap and Data Analysis/ Machine Learning
 - :computer: Love coding and pasionate lifelong leaner
 - 📫 How to reach me aurorawangca@gmail.com